- Gallery Text

 Manfred Sellink, Bruegel The Complete Paintings, Drawings and Prints, Ludion Press Ghent (Ghent, Belgium, 2007), cat. no. 14, pp. 16 and 56-57, repr.

-Stephan Wolohojian, ed., Harvard Art Museum/ Handbook, Harvard Art Museum (Cambridge, MA, 2008), pp. 88-89, repr. (including reproduction of infrared reflectogram)
+Stephan Wolohojian and Alvin L. Clark, Jr., Harvard Art Museum/ Handbook, ed.
+Stephan Wolohojian, Harvard Art Museum (Cambridge, 2008), pp. 88-89, repr. (including reproduction of infrared reflectogram)

 Judith Mann and Babette Bohn, Federico Barocci: Renaissance Master of Color and Line, exh. cat., Yale University Press (Saint Louis / New Haven, 2012), pp. 257 and 261 (n.
 17), repr. p.
 258, fig. 79